JuliaLang/www.julialang.org/downloads/platform.md

 @@tight-list
 1. Open Run (Windows Key + R),  type in `rundll32 sysdm.cpl,EditEnvironmentVariables` and hit enter.
 2. Under either the "User Variables" or "System Variables" section, find the row with "Path", and click edit.
 3. The "Edit environment variable" UI will appear.
 Here, click "New", and paste in the path to the `\bin` folder within the installation directory noted earlier.
-This path should look something like `C:\Users\JohnDoe\AppData\Local\Programs\Julia\Julia 1.5.0\bin`.
+This path should look something like `C:\Users\JohnDoe\AppData\Local\Programs\Julia 1.5.0\bin`.
 4. Click OK.
 You can now run Julia from the command line, by typing `julia`!
 @@